 Do your goals and experience align with the role?

 Many interviewees address the first three questions, but it is easy to overlook the fourth.
 Remember that employers value candidates who aim to meaningfully contribute to company goals while also advancing their own careers.

-How to answer “Why are you interested in this role?”
+How to answer “Why are you interested in this position?”

 While you should certainly craft an answer to this question that addresses your unique skills and qualities as it relates to the position, there are several general steps you can take as you prepare before the interview:

 1. Research the position

 Thinking about this question before the interview will enable you to quickly answer the hiring manager, demonstrating professionalism and preparedness.
 To develop a response, you must first understand the responsibilities of the position.
 Thoroughly reviewing the job description before the interview is a good idea.
 Are you going to interact with customers?
 Will you be responsible for accounting-related tasks?
 This knowledge is essential to properly communicate your motivations for pursuing the role and to understand which of your qualifications are most relevant.